Notre Dame Fighting Irish football: Media

 The Fighting Irish are the only team, professional or collegiate, to have all their games broadcast nationally on the radio and their home games on television.
-Notre Dame famously left the College Football Association, a consortium that administered television broadcast rights on behalf of over 64 schools, in 1990, in order to establish its own broadcasting deal with NBC.
+Notre Dame left the College Football Association, a consortium that administered television broadcast rights on behalf of over 64 schools, in 1990 in order to establish its own broadcasting deal with NBC.
 From 1968 to 2007, Westwood One served as the official radio partner for the Irish, broadcasting their games for 40 consecutive years.

 Until the 2006 Air Force game, Notre Dame had a record 169 consecutive games broadcast nationally on either NBC, ABC, ESPN, or CBS.
 The 2006 ND vs. Air Force game was broadcast on CSTV, a college sports channel owned by CBS who had an exclusive contract with the Mountain West Conference, of which Air Force is a member.

 Radio

 Radio rights to the Fighting Irish are held by Skyview Networks, who began distributing the broadcasts as part of a multi-sport arrangement in 2020.